Turkey | Travel Guide

 Thinking of travelling to Turkey but not sure what to expect when you're there?
-We spoke to one of our team who has just returned from Turkey with her family:What was it like at the airport?
+We spoke to one of our team who visited Turkey with her family in the summer of 2020:

-Holiday Inn at Gatwick was very clean, masks are worn in lobby and keycards sanitised.
+The Holiday Inn at Gatwick was very clean, masks are worn in lobby and keycards sanitised.
 Everyone was wearing masks throughout the airport, unless eating/drinking.
 Masks were needed at the shops and one way systems in place.

 Easyjet boarding was socially distanced with all passengers wearing masks onboard, duty-free and refreshments available by contactless payment.
 There was a cabin announcement from the captain too to ask the masks cover nose and mouth at all times.

 When we arrived our bags were tagged and santisied using a ULV device.
 We were asked to fill out a guest information form on our arrival, to provide information about countries we'd visited recently and our contact information.